graalvm/graalvm-demos/scala-days-2018/streams/README.md

 # Abstraction Without Regret When Running on GraalVM

+**Note:** _this example is meant to be executed using GraalVM EE, the results won't be the same when run on GraalVM CE.
+Also profile guided optimisation (PGO) and related features are only available on GraalVM EE._

 This demo shows how GraalVM efficiently removes abstractions from high-level programs.
 The `Streams.java` file contains a simple query implemented with the Java Streams API:
 ```
 Arrays.stream(persons)